-'I've been managing my own health and well-being...People with long-term health conditions...we've had a lot of healthcare experience' (Chloe).
+"I've been managing my own health and wellbeing....People with long-term health conditions....we've had a lot of healthcare experience."
+[Chloe]

-However, the young people had become members of the NHSEYF for a range of other reasons: some had seen it advertised and others had had it pointed out to them by a colleague or friend.
-A minority thought that the NHSEYF could assist with their career goals and/or university applications, although this was never the only rationale given for joining the forum.
-Perhaps most importantly, the three-month timeframe motivation stemmed from a desire to enable the voice of young people to be heard:
+However, the young people had become members of the NHSEYF for a range of other reasons; some had seen it advertised; others had had it pointed out to them by a colleague or friend.
+A minority of the members felt that the NHSEYF could assist with their career goals and/or University applications (nevertheless, this was never the only rationale given for joining the Forum).
+Perhaps most importantly, motivation stemmed from a desire to enable the voice of young people to be heard:

-'Young people's voices are heard in the NHS, but they're not heard well enough...
-What is absolutely a testament to NHS England and to BYC is that they found young people who they know are going to be dedicated and they're going to work hard...
-And they are going to fight for the voices of young people and I think that's great, I really do' (Matt).
+"Young people's voices are heard in the NHS but they're not heard well enough.....I think what's absolutely testament to NHS England and to BYC is that they found young people who they know are going to be dedicated and they're going to work hard....And they are going to fight for the voices of young people and....And I think that's great, I really do."
+[Matt]

-'It's about young people's voices, making an influence and making a change, improving services' (Usman).
+"It's about young people's voices, making an influence and making a change, improving services."
+[Usman]

-Commitment: 'You can't just say "Oh, actually I'm busy'"
+Theme: "You can't just say 'Oh, actually I'm busy'": Commitment

 The participants demonstrated a strong commitment to the NHSEYF.
-The activity logs had indicated that the time spent undertaking NHSEYF work varied from week to week and the interviews supported this finding:
+The Activity Logs had indicated that the time spent undertaking NHSEYF work varied from week to week - the interviews supported this finding:

-'There's no pressure to do everything.
-It's just, like, when you have time' (Millie).
+"There's no pressure to do everything.
+It's just like when you have time."
+[Millie]

-'It varies throughout the week...
-I haven't even checked my emails these few weeks.
-But the best thing about NHSEYF is that you're never forgotten about, you're never cut off.
-They know that you're busy, we've got our lives, but I'm still part of the team' (Alastair).
+"It varies throughout the week....these past three weeks I've had so I haven't even checked my e-mails these few weeks.
+But the best thing about NHS Youth Forum is that you're never forgotten about, you're never cut off.
+They know that you're busy, we've got our lives, but....I'm still part of the team."
+[Alastair]

-The young people discussed the travel that was needed as part of their NHSEYF role, which included transport to the residential weekends as well as important events across England.
-The travel requirements could be time-consuming, meaning that they could not always attend activities.
+The young people discussed the travel that was needed as part of their NHSEYF role not always attend activities.

+- this included transport to the residential weekends as well key events across

+England.
+The travel requirements could be time consuming, meaning that they could

-It was agreed that it was beneficial to be an NHSEYF member for two years, as this facilitated an insight and understanding of the NHS, and provided more opportunities to be involved in initiatives.
-This was particularly important for those undertaking GCSE/A-Level examinations.
+It was agreed that it was beneficial to be an NHSEYF member for two years as this not only facilitated an insight and understanding of the NHS, but also provided more opportunities to be involved in initiatives (this was particularly important for those undertaking GCSE/A-Level examinations).

-Community: 'You're working with a bunch of people who actually are all like-minded' An important aspect of the young people's roles as NHSEYF members involved working and collaborating with a range of people, which could be at a national or a local level.
-The participants had an excellent insight into the needs of their local youth community, much of which had arisen from growing up in the locality and accessing services.
-As a result, professional relationships had been formed with important people, such as health professionals, leaders of support groups and councillors.
-For example, Usman explained how his local knowledge had helped him to liaise with a GP practice to highlight health issues relating to young people, specifically teenage cancer and mental health.
-Chloe described her involvement with her local child and adolescent mental health services support group and how she had been involved with the making of a film focusing on the transition of young people to adult services.
+Theme: "You're working with a bunch of people that actually are all likeminded": Community a result, professional relationships had been formed with key people (such as health professionals, leaders of support groups and councillors).
+For example, Usman explained how his local knowledge had helped him to liaise with a GP practice to highlight health issues relating to young people (specifically, teenage cancer and mental health).
+Chloe described her involvement with her local CAMHS [child and adolescent mental health services] support group and how she had been involved with the making of a film focussing on the transition of young people to adult services.